 Facts about the world’s life-saving organizations

-Where ever you are in the world, there will always be at least one group of people ready to risk themselves to come and save you.
+Wherever you are in the world, there will always be at least one group of people ready to risk themselves to come and save you.
 The organization they belong to will depend on where you are, but ultimately a small group of heroes will come to your aid and put themselves in danger to save your life.
-Here’s a few interesting facts from the life-saving organizations that bring people back home.
+Here are a few interesting facts about the worlds life-saving organizations that bring people back home.

 The RNLI